wp-plugins/wp-dashboard-notes/readme.txt

 * Add as many notes as you like
 * Drag & drop list items
 * No save button!

-**Getting started**

-Download, install and activate the plugin.
-After that you'll see a 'Add note' button at the 'Screen Options' of your dashboard.

 **Feature requests, ratings and donations are welcome and appreciated!**